 It is also debatable whether ‘agglomeration’ is the most appropriate conceptual framework for understanding the space economy of ‘cities of the south’.
 Some cities house millions of people who somehow assemble a livelihood in the absence of any economic activity manifesting as ‘businesses’ located in commercial, industrial or retail property.
 Sometimes strange and idiosyncratic spaces in cities create unusual economic opportunities (see for example GCRO’s photo essay on 'Scavenger economies of the mine-dumpseconomies of the mine-dumps’).
 Often what bears explanation in economically dynamic neighbourhoods is how street and building spaces are configured, often provisionally, and in tenuous articulation with faraway places, by the micro-logics of production or trade.
 And frequently the most important economic agent in areas marginal to economic cores is government, with its sometimes peculiar conceptions of how the economy in that area ought to be developed.

 This project explores the working of agglomeration economies in the GCR, and also dynamics in the space economy of the region that cannot be easily accounted for by the theory of agglomeration.
-A number of case studies on aspects of the GCR’s space economy are being written by GCRO staff and commissioned experts.
+A number of case studies on aspects of the GCR’s space economy were commissioned from external experts in 2014.

 A number of the case studies commissioned for the project have, over time, been published in various formats, or have inputted into larger published works.
 See: